 Nu2 Sagittarii has an apparent magnitude of 5.00 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of 0.41 If you used the 2007 Parallax value, you would get an absolute magnitude of 0.38.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

 Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 12.07 which gave the calculated distance to Nu2 Sagittarii as 270.23 light years away from Earth or 82.85 parsecs.
-It would take a spaceship travelling at the speed of light, 270.23 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+If you want that in miles, it is 181,220,731,655.

 In 2007, Hipparcos data was revised with a new parallax of 11.91 which put Nu2 Sagittarii at a distance of 273.86 light years or 83.96 parsecs.
 It should not be taken as though the star is moving closer or further away from us.
 It is purely that the distance was recalculated.

 Using the 2007 distance, the star is roughly 17,317,872.46 Astronomical Units from the Earth/Sun give or take a few.
 An Astronomical Unit is the distance between Earth and the Sun.
 The number of A.U. is the number of times that the star is from the Earth compared to the Sun.